-The Company has no contingent assets as at 31st March 2022.
+The Company has no contingent assets as at 31st March 2023.
+(Nil as on 31st March 2022)

-12 Segment information
+15 Segment information

 Operating Segments

 The Company's Board of Directors have been identified as the Chief Operating Decision Maker ('CODM'), since they are responsible for all major decision w.r.t. the preparation and execution of business plan, preparation of budget, planning, expansion, alliance, joint venture, merger and acquisition, and expansion of any new facility.
 The Company is exploring various business opportunities.
 Currently segment reporting is not applicable on Company.